 It all started after the polar vortex that normally hovers over the North Pole split in two on Jan.
 2, the result of planetary waves breaking in the stratosphere, said Stanford atmospheric scientist Aditi Sheshadri.

-“When the polar vortex splits into two, the jet stream moves south over the Atlantic basin, and it takes all of the storms with it,” said Sheshadri, an assistant professor of Earth system science in Stanford’s (Stanford Earth).
+“When the polar vortex splits into two, the jet stream moves south over the Atlantic basin, and it takes all of the storms with it,” said Sheshadri, an assistant professor of Earth system science in Stanford’s School of Earth, Energy & Environmental Sciences (Stanford Earth).
 “We have no idea during a given event exactly when the storms might strike, but on average you see impacts for a month or two after the vortex splits.”

 Sheshadri explains the science behind the polar vortex and its dangerous effects on weather experienced at Earth’s surface, how the phenomenon is related to carbon dioxide emissions, and why the vortex can be expected to bring more winter storms and Arctic air to parts of the United States and Western Europe in the years ahead.

 ADITI SHESHADRI: The polar vortex forms every winter because of the temperature difference between the equator and the poles.
 In the polar stratosphere, sunlight basically gets cut off during the late fall and early winter – and that makes it really cold, while the equator remains quite warm.

 A jet forms to balance this temperature difference.
 This jet is what we call the polar vortex or the polar night jet.
 It flows in a complete circle around the pole, 10 kilometers or a little over six miles above the Earth’s surface.

 What drives the behavior of the polar vortex?